Atomic Habits vs Tiny Habits: Which Method Fits You

 Atomic Habits vs Tiny Habits: Venn diagram of shared and unique principles from Clear’s and Fogg’s behavior-change frameworks.
 Conceptual comparison.

-The practical difference shows up in how each approach fails.
-Clear’s version can break when you attach an ambitious behavior to a weak cue.
-Fogg’s version rarely breaks on execution (two push-ups is hard to skip) but can stall on progression if you stay at the tiny version indefinitely.
-When you combine both perspectives, the gaps in either one fill in.
+The difference shows up most clearly in how each version fails.
+Clear’s can break when you bolt an ambitious behavior onto a weak cue.
+Fogg’s rarely breaks on execution, since two push-ups is hard to skip, but it can stall on progression if you settle into the tiny version and never grow it.
+Run the two together and each one covers the other’s blind spot.

 Habit stacking elementAtomic Habits approachTiny Habits approach